Cyril-44640/SMS-appointment-reminders/README.md

-# SMS appointment reminders for Tasker with google calendar
+# "SMS appointment reminders" for Tasker with google calendar

 (Import by long-press on PROFILES-tab in Tasker.)